castorini/MP-CNN-Torch/README.md

 Installation and Dependencies
 ------------

 - Please install Torch deep learning library.
-We recommend this local installation which included all required packages our tool needs, simply follow the instructions here: https://github.com/torch/distro
+We recommend this local installation which includes all required packages our tool needs, simply follow the instructions here: https://github.com/torch/distro

 - Currently our tool only runs on CPUs, therefore it is recommended to use INTEL MKL library (or at least OpenBLAS lib) so Torch can run much faster on CPUs.